 This hair loss in men – for female pattern baldness does not display in the same way – tends to form in distinct patterns.
 These are a receding hairline, a thinning crown and thinning along the top of the scalp (the vertex).
 It is possible to have one, two or all three of these areas affected; often one area may begin to go earlier than others, rather than all three shedding at the same rate simultaneously.
 The initial signs typically begin to show when a man is in his late 20’s to early 30’s, though technically this type of hair loss can start any time following puberty.

-Finasteride 1mg is a DHT-blocker; it comes as a one-a-day oral tablet and is often referred to as Propecia given that was the drug’s first licensed brand name, though many more brands are now available.
+Finasteride 1mg is a DHT-blocker which comes as a one-a-day oral tablet.
 This inhibits the formation of DHT, allowing the hair to grow unhindered whilst the drug is in a man’s system.
 However, its benefits in relation to hair growth have not been tested for the hairline area specifically and its efficacy in that area remains clinically-unproven.

-It is for this reason, among others, that at Belgravia clients interested in regrowing their receding hairline are offered the option of using recommended formulations of high strength minoxidil.
+It is for this reason, among others, that topical applications of high strength minoxidil may be used when looking to treat a receding hairline.
 This drug comes in various solutions and is applied directly to the scalp where required.
 It is a topical vasodilator – meaning that it increases localised bloodflow and opens the potassium channels, helping to accelerate the hair growth process.

 Frontal and temporal hairs, especially that around the temples, are the hairs which take the longest to grow anywhere on the scalp.

 Anyone concerned that they won’t be able – or simply don’t want – to hide their receding hairline for much longer can receive personalised advice and hair loss treatment recommendations following a consultation with a hair loss specialist.